ChapatteMateo/ADACADABRA/index.md

 As you can see above, even so displaying stats on maps in kind of fancy it is not always the best way to visualize the correlations.

-Still, you might dicern for carbohydrates, in the center, the white areas meaning a very low weigh of carb correlated with high wealth class.
+Still, in the exemple above, you might dicern that fibers correlates with the wealth class.
+Indeed, you might see especially this lighter > shape (on the right part of the map) that links the very low incomes with low fraction of fibers in the population's diet.

 ### Section to be removed on the final version -- Markdown help